Signatures of Dipolar Dark Matter on Indirect Detection: Constraints on the DDM parameters space according to Planck

 This one implies that

 In addition, for the more general case in which $f$ is a free parameter, the top and bottom panels in Figure~\ref{fig:PlanckBound2} illustrate the level-contours for functions $m_{up}(M_{16},f)$, and $m_{low}(M_{16},f)$ respectively, corresponding to the upper an lower bounds for models with different magnitudes of electric and magnetic dipole moments.
 In Figure~\ref{fig:PlanckBound2}, it is illustrated how both bounds for two chosen models can be determined.
-Both of it are representative, the first one (orange label) with $M_{16}=0.5$ and $f=1$ has equal electric and magnetic dipole moment close to the cutoff value $M_{16}^*$, while for the second model (purple label) a larger $M_{16}$ is permitted as long the $M_{16}-D_{16}$ ratio is reduced.
+Both of them are representative, the first one (orange label) with $M_{16}=0.5$ and $f=1$ has equal electric and magnetic dipole moment close to the cutoff value $M_{16}^*$, while for the second model (purple label) a larger $M_{16}$ is permitted as long as the $M_{16}-D_{16}$ ratio is reduced.
 For both models the allowed mass ranges lay around $400-600\,\textrm{GeV}$.
-It is clear from these figure, that $f$ parameter notably relaxes the constraint on $M_{16}-m_\chi$ plane as expected.
-When $f=1$ once $M_{16}$ is fixed, the cutoff for $m_\chi$ is uniquely determined.
-In contrast, when $M_{16}$ is fixed while $f$ is free to vary, a whole range of masses are allowed.